jepetersohn/phase-3-guide/week_1/README.md

 ## Day 4:  DBC Overflow

+- 9am
-- 9am - Railsy Talks
+ 	- Railsy Talks
 	- Agile Refresher
-- am/pm - Choose Your Own Adventure [group
-project](../group_project_process.md) - check out [this example](../../../../overflow-challenge).
+- am/pm - Choose Your Own Adventure group project - check out [this example](../../../../overflow-challenge).
 You should create a group project with roughly equal complexity to the overflow challenge, or use the overflow challenge if you're not feeling creative.
+  - This project should be created with TDD and using the [group project process](../group_project_process.md)
 - 6pm
 	- Contine working on group project
 	- Micro-challenges: [Virtual Attributes](./virtual_attributes_micro_challenge.md) & [Rails + AJAX](./rails_ajax_micro_challenge.md)